kamikazeSlayers/architectural-katas-2022/architectural-views/operational-reports.md

 ## Element Catalog

-#### API Endpoint
+### Reporting Approaches

-The platform management service exposes endpoints to retrieve operational reports from the database such as:
+The platform management service exposes endpoints to retrieve operational reports such as:
 - Number of candidates registered for an offering
 - Number of completed career roadmaps
 - Number of offerings provided by an NPO
 - Region specific details on candidates and offerings
 - and more

+The platform management service fetches the data from its SQL database on-demand.
+To keep the critical functionality of the platform management service unimpacted by the reporting workflows, this service can fetch data from read-replicas of the database.

+If the reports computation exerts high pressure on the database, then platform management service can choose to periodically pre-compute the reporting data and store it back in the database.
+This pre-computed reporting data can then directly be returned when a user requests for the reporting data.
+It is preferrable to keep the reporting queries light and optimized and this approach should be treated as a fallback only.
+It is recommended to treat this fallback approach as an exception rather than the norm.